Guides

 This means that fewer people will itemize their deductions on their federal tax return, which is required in order to claim the solar renewable energy credit.

-The Tax Cuts and Jobs Act of 2017 did not eliminate the federal investment tax credit for solar panels.
-However, the new law may make it more difficult to take advantage of the solar renewable energy credit.
+The Tax Cuts and Jobs Act didn’t eliminate the federal investment tax credit for solar panels.
+The law may, however, make it harder to take advantage of the solar renewable energy credit.

 Cost Vs. Benefits of a Solar System

-Solar energy is a renewable resource, which means it won’t run out like fossil fuels.
-It’s also much cleaner than other forms of energy generation, like coal or natural gas.
-That means less pollution and a smaller carbon footprint.
-In terms of cost, solar power is becoming more and more affordable.
+Solar energy is renewable, so it won’t run out like fossil fuels.
+It’s also much cleaner than coal or natural gas, meaning less pollution and a smaller carbon footprint.

-And as technology improves, the price of solar panels is dropping.
-In some cases, solar power can even save you money on your electric bill.
+Prices keep dropping as technology improves.
+In many cases, solar power can save you real money on your electric bill.

 Advantages of Depreciation for Businesses

-As a result, businesses that use depreciation can save money on taxes and get access to more affordable financing.
+Businesses that use depreciation effectively save on taxes and gain access to more affordable financing.

 What are Federal and State Savings?